A 501(c)(3) Nonprofit Organization

 Donations to Bethel Bible Village are tax deductible, as long as they meet IRS regulations.

-87% of gifts & donations given to Bethel directly go to our mission of helping children find freedom from the past and hope for the future.
+87% of gifts and donations given to Bethel directly go to our mission of helping children find freedom from the past and hope for the future.
 The majority of our revenue comes from our generous donors, public fundraising events, and our Thrift Store.
-Bethel receives no government funding.
+Bethel recieves no government funding.
 Bethel partners with more than 80 organizations and 50 area churches, who provide volunteer and financial support for our ministry.

 Bethel Bible Village is licensed by the TN Department of Children’s Services which conducts at least two inspections per year on our campus.
 Our campus policies are in compliance with all DCS regulations.
 We do not allow corporal punishment.